Thursday, April 13, 1865

 Friday, April 14, 1865

-to day is the day we Celebrate the soldiers Parrade a flag was presented to the reggiment by the [...] very Plesent it every body seemed to have a holidy
+to day is the day we Celebrate the soldiers Parrade a flag was presented to the reggiment by the banneker very Plesent it every body seemed to have a holidy

 Saturday, April 15, 1865

-The Ladies Union Association formed on July 20, 1863, to provide for sick and wounded colored soldiers.
-After February 26, 1865, the Association reorganized to work on behalf of the recently emancipated freedmen newly unburdened by the progress of the war, the Emancipation Proclamation, and the passage (but not yet ratification) of the Thirteenth Amendment.
-In the Ladies Union Association Annual Report, printed in 1867, Emily’s name appears as a member of a committee organized to collect and distribute clothing collected for Freedmen in Charleston, South Carolina.
-A “Mrs. Elijah Davis,” possibly Emily’s sister-in-law, served the association as treasurer at the time of the annual report.
+In the Ladies Union Association Annual Report, Emilie’s name appears as a member of a committee organized to collect and distribute clothing collected for Freedmen in Charleston, South Carolina.
+A “Mrs. Elijah Davis” served the association as treasurer at the time of the annual report.
 The annual report for 1867 includes a letter of thanks from “J.C.
-Gibbs,” likely the same J.C.
-Gibbs who led Emily’s church until early 1866, acknowledging with gratitude the receipt of $250 dollars worth clothing sent in April 1866.
-Additionally, the annual report published a letter of thanks from General Benjamin F. Butler for the gift of a “handsome black velvet dressing gown, cap, and slippers.”
-Report of the Ladies Union Association of Philadelphia, Historical Society of Pennsylvania, 1867.
+Gibbs,” likely the former pastor of Emilie’s church, acknowledging with gratitude the receipt of $250 dollars worth of clothing sent in April 1866.
+The report included a letter of thanks from General Benjamin F. Butler for the gift of a “handsome black velvet dressing gown, cap, and slippers,” a LUA gift likely intended to recognize the Massachusetts’ congressman’s support for black civil rights.
+Report of the Ladies Union Association of Philadelphia, (Philadelphia: G.T.
+Stockdale, Printer, 1867), HSP.
+Giesberg, Army at Home, 107-109.